xcat2/xcat-core/xCAT-test/dhcptest/README.md

 | `matches` `contains` `starts-with` `ends-with` | text |
 | `<` `<=` `>` `>=` | numeric |

+"Nothing to fetch" is `bootfile absent`, not a match against an empty string: a server that names no boot file sends an empty `file` header and no option 67, which is an absent value, and `matches ^$` can never hold against it.

 Assert on `bootfile`, not on `file`, unless the header itself is the point.
 Servers genuinely differ — ISC dhcpd fills the BOOTP header, dnsmasq answers in option 67 once the client has asked for it — and firmware reads whichever